artefactual-labs/weblate-migration-scripts/README.md

     source <(curl -L -s https://bit.ly/2RxFp4X)

-The default branch in the AtoM repository will be used to determine the appropriate branch to change to in the AtoM translations repository: branch 2.5.x, for example, if the default AtoM repository branch is qa/2.5.x.
+The default branch in the AtoM repository will be used to determine the appropriate branch to change to in the Weblate AtoM translations repository: branch 2.5.x, for example, if the default AtoM repository branch is qa/2.5.x.

 4) Import or export translation data:

-Following are the commands to import from AtoM (new translation strings will automatically be extracted from AtoM's source code) or export from the AtoM translations repository to AtoM.
+Following are the commands to import from AtoM (new translation strings will automatically be extracted from AtoM's source code) or export from the Weblate AtoM translations repository to AtoM.

-Import into Weblate translation repository from AtoM:
+Import into Weblate AtoM translations repository from AtoM:

     $ cd $HOME/translate/weblate-migration-scripts
     $ ./import_from_atom --atom-dir="$HOME/translate/atom" \
       --weblate-dir="$HOME/translate/atom-translations"

-Export from Weblate translation repository to AtoM:
+Export from Weblate AtoM translation repository to AtoM:

     $ cd $HOME/translate/weblate-migration-scripts
     $ ./export_to_atom --atom-dir="$HOME/translate/atom" \